manjeet-github/application-gateway-kubernetes-ingress/docs/setup/install-new.md

     note: the `appId` and `password` values from the JSON output will be used in the following steps

-2. Use the `appId` from the previous command's output to get the `objectId` of the new service principal:
+1. Use the `appId` from the previous command's output to get the `objectId` of the new service principal:
     ```bash
     objectId=$(az ad sp show --id $appId --query "objectId" -o tsv)
     ```
     note: the output of this command is `objectId`, which will be used in the ARM template below

+1. Create the parameter file that will be used in the ARM template deployment later.
+    ```bash
+    cat <<EOF > parameters.json
+    {
+      "aksServicePrincipalAppId": { "value": "$appId" },
+      "aksServicePrincipalClientSecret": { "value": "$password" },
+      "aksServicePrincipalObjectId": { "value": "$objectId" },
+      "aksEnableRBAC": { "value": false }
+    }
+    EOF
+    ```
+    Note: To deploy an **RBAC** enabled cluster, set the `aksEnabledRBAC` field to `true`

 ### Deploy Components
-Click on the **Deploy to Azure** icon below to begin the infrastructure deployment using an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates).
 This step will add the following components to your subscription:

 - [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes)
 - [Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview) v2